karyennevu/GENERALs-soen341project2022/README.md

 ---------------------------

 # Objective:
-To develop an online shopping application customers oriented.
-This service provides an easy online shopping experience with an extensive number of web based options.
+To develop an online customer-oriented shopping application.
+This service provides an easy online shopping experience with an extensive number of web-based options.

 # Description: (IN PROGRESS...)
 Final Delivrable Product Requirements: